How to Survive the 8-Month Sleep Regression: Tips and Strategies for Parents

 Even if your baby has had a rough night of sleep, try to wake them up at the same time every morning.
 This will help regulate their body clock and make it easier for them to fall asleep at night.

-Be patient, remember that sleep regression are a normal part of baby’s development.
+Be patient, and remember that sleep regression are a normal part of a baby’s development.

 Sleep regression is a phase and it will eventually pass.
 Try to be patient and focus on creating a calm, soothing environment for your baby.